Alberto Grau – 30.04.2026

 Silicon photonics harnessing periodic nanostructures and AI

-Next Thursday, January 29th, we will have the pleasure of hosting Prof. Dr. Carlos Alonso Ramos, a researcher from the Silicon Photonics Team at the Center for Nanoscience and Nanotechnology (C2N, Université Paris-Saclay), at the UPV School of Telecommunications (ETSIT).
+On January 29th, we had the pleasure of hosting Prof. Dr. Carlos Alonso Ramos, a researcher from the Silicon Photonics Team at the Center for Nanoscience and Nanotechnology (C2N, Université Paris-Saclay), at the UPV School of Telecommunications (ETSIT).

 Since 2020, Professor Alonso has led the Silicon Photonics team at C2N, which is comprised of 30 members.
 He has published over 100 articles in scientific journals and has supervised 14 doctoral theses.
 His research focuses on exploring emerging physical phenomena for the fabrication of high-performance photonic circuits.
 The team he leads pioneered the development of AI-based integrated Fourier transform spectrometers and the generation of high-visibility photon pairs in silicon.